Cole's Prostrate Hemlock

 A beautiful low growing evergreen garden shrub with dense, cascading branches and a fine textured appearance, excellent for garden detail use; needs organic, acidic soil, adequate moisture and shelter from drying winds

-Cole's Prostrate Hemlock has dark green foliage which emerges light green in spring.
+Cole's Prostrate Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its broadly spreading habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Cole's Prostrate Hemlock is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.